-Findings Response II-B-002-1 Use of Restraints for Pregnant Offenders Compliant Written policy, procedure, and practice complies with the following requirements: Restraints During Pregnancy The Warden or designee shall ensure the following protocols regarding the use of restraints on pregnant offenders are adhered to: 1.
+Findings Response II-B-002-1 Use of Restraints for Pregnant Offenders Compliant.
+A written policy and procedure for Written policy, procedure, and practice complies with the following requirements: Use of restraints for pregnant offender is in Restraints During Pregnancy place.
+The Warden or designee shall ensure the following protocols regarding the use of restraints on pregnant offenders are adhered to: 1.
 Restraints During the Second and Third Trimester a.
-The type of restraint applied and the application of the restraint shall be done in the least restrictive manner necessary; b.
-An electronic restraint belt shall never be used; c.
+The type of restraint applied and the application of the restraint shall be done in the least restrictive manner necessary; An electronic restraint belt shall never be used; c.
 The offender shall never be handcuffed behind the back; d.
 The offender shall never be restrained using leg irons; and e.
 The offender shall never be placed in a face down position.
 2. Restraints During Active Labor and Delivery a.
 Restraints shall not be utilized on a pregnant offender during active labor and delivery unless a health care practitioner orders restraints for an offender who, due to a psychiatric or medical disorder, is a danger to herself, her child, her unborn child, or other persons. b.
 If restraints are utilized during active labor and delivery, the type of restraint applied and the application of the restraint shall be done in the least restrictive manner necessary. c.
-The Unit Medical Director shall provide guidance on the use of restraints on pregnant offenders prior Restraints During Pregnancy-Related Medical Distress, Transportation, and the Period Following Delivery a.
-Restraints shall not be used on a pregnant offender 1) During any pregnancy-related medical distress,
+The Unit Medical Director shall provide guidance on the use of restraints on pregnant offenders 5 prior 3.
+Restraints During Pregnancy-Related Medical Distress, Transportation, and the Period Following Delivery a.
+Restraints shall not be used on a pregnant offender 1) During any pregnancy-related medical distress, 1 1 1